Tiquan Underwood: Montreal Alouettes

 Underwood was signed to the Montreal Alouettes' practice roster on September 28, 2016.
 In his first season in Montreal Underwood played in 3 games catching 8 passes for 107 yards with one touchdown.
 Underwood was resigned for the 2017 season.
 On July 19, Underwood caught 5 passes for 95 yards and a touchdown, giving him 1,000 yards receiving in both his CFL and NFL careers.
 He was released by the Alouettes on October 18, 2017.

 Coaching career

 Lafayette

 Shortly after retiring from playing professional football, Underwood was hired as the wide receivers coach for Lafayette for the 2018 season.
 This was under John Garrett who was his wide receivers coach in Tampa with the Buccaneers.

 Miami Dolphins

 In 2019, Underwood was hired by the Miami Dolphins as an offensive quality control coach.

 Rutgers

 In 2020 after a season in Miami, Underwood returned to Rutgers where he played his college football as the team’s wide receivers coach under Greg Schiano, whom Underwood played for in college.

 Pittsburgh

 After two seasons at his alma mater, Underwood joined the staff at Pittsburgh in January 2022.

+New England Patriots

+In 2024, Underwood was hired by the New England Patriots as an assistant wide receivers coach under Jerod Mayo, who Underwood was teammates with in 2011.

+Dallas Cowboys

+On February 3, 2025, the Dallas Cowboys hired Underwood to serve as their assistant wide receivers coach.